“Why do the dumpsters have locks on it?” Big A asked, as I threw our sandwich wrappers and wet wipes away.

-Then, this morning, I squeezed out a really hard stool, so hard that I actually had to grab my asshole and try and assist the process, and in so doing, felt my anal fissure burst open, gushing bright-red blood into endless toilet-paper blot upon toilet-paper blot.
-I almost called out of work right then and there, but it didn’t hurt to walk, or sit, or fart, and so I went to the office with every intention of leaving, and I planted the seed early in the day, telling the Duck I hadn’t been feeling too well–technically true, but certainly not the whole truth.
+Then, this morning, I pushed out a really hard stool, so hard that I actually had to grab my asshole and try and assist the process, and in so doing, felt my anal fissure burst open, gushing bright-red blood into endless toilet-paper blot upon toilet-paper blot.
+I almost called out of work right then and there, but it didn’t hurt to walk, or sit, or fart, and so I went to the office with every intention of leaving, and I planted the seed early in the day, telling the Duck I hadn’t been feeling too well–technically true.
 Enrique and I met with the Magician to go over last-minute changes to our big project, and again, I marveled at their brilliance and talent and questioned my own contributions to the team.

 When I left, I told everyone I’d be on email throughout the day, but I got home and eased my lingering stomach cramps and hangover nausea with a little medicinal marijuana.
 And then some more marijuana.
-And somewhere into the third episode of Silicon Valley, I realized this was a vacation day.
-Or a mental health day.
-That’s basically a sick day, right?
+And somewhere into the third episode of Silicon Valley, I realized this was a vacation day, or a mental health day, which is basically a sick day, right?

-I know it came at a bad time, but I didn’t shirk on a single work-related duty when our entire home was down with last month’s norovirus/stomach bug/plague, and my stomach did kinda hurt, and I’ve worked plenty of nights and weekends over the past two months, so maybe I actually do get some credit for this next project, even if my title feels undeserved.
+I know it came at a bad time, but I didn’t shirk on a single work-related duty when our entire home was down with last month’s norovirus/stomach bug/plague, and my stomach did kinda hurt, and I’ve worked plenty of nights and weekends over the past two months, so maybe I actually have pulled some weight on this next project, even if my title feels undeserved.
 Am I so wrong for calling out for half the day?